Strange quark matter and quark stars with the Dyson-Schwinger quark model: Formalism: Quark matter with the Dyson-Schwinger model

-For the quark-gluon vertex $\Gamma_\sigma$, three forms were investigated in our previous work \cite{Chen:2015}: (1) the bare vertex, also called rainbow (RB) approximation.
+For $\Gamma_\sigma$, three forms were investigated in our previous work \cite{Chen15a,Chen15b}: (1) the bare vertex, also called rainbow (RB) approximation.
 (2) the Ball-Chiu (BC) vertex, which satisfies the Ward-Takahashi identity of QED and is free of kinetic singularity.
-The form of the BC vertex in vacuum was given in \cite{ball-chiu}, and was extended to finite chemical potential in \cite{Chen:2008zr}.
+The form of the BC vertex in vacuum was given in \cite{ball-chiu}, and was extended to finite chemical potential in \cite{Chen2008zr}.
 (3) the 1BC vertex, which includes only part of the BC vertex, but is numerically quite similar to the RB approximation.
 Therefore, in this work we will only present results with the RB and BC approximations.

-For the gluon propagator, we employ the Landau-gauge form with an infrared-dominant interaction modified by the quark chemical potential \cite{Chen:2011,Jiang:2013} \be g^2(\mu) D_{\rho \sigma}(k,\mu) = 4\pi^2 d \frac{k^2}{\omega^6} e^{-\frac{k^2+\al\mu^2}{\omega^2}} \Big(\delta_{\rho\sigma}-\frac{k_\rho k_\sigma}{k^2}\Big) \:. \ee The parameters $\omega$ and $d$ can be obtained by fitting meson properties and chiral condensate in vacuum \cite{Alkofer:2002bp,Chang:2009zb}, and we use $\omega=0.5\;\text{GeV}$, $d=1\;\text{GeV}^2$ (with RB), $d=0.5\;\text{GeV}^2$ (with BC).
+For the effective interaction, we employ an infrared-dominant interaction modified by the quark chemical potential \cite{Chen2011,Chen12,Jiang2013} \be \frac{{\cal G}(k)}{k^2} = 4\pi^2 d \frac{k^2}{\omega^6} e^{-\frac{k^2+\al\mu^2}{\omega^2}} \:. \ee The parameters $\omega$ and $d$ can be obtained by fitting meson properties and chiral condensate in vacuum \cite{Chang2009zb,Chang13,Alkofer2002bp}, and we use $\omega=0.5\;\text{GeV}$, $d=1\;\text{GeV}^2$ (with RB), $d=0.5\;\text{GeV}^2$ (with BC).
 We choose the quark masses $m_{u,d}=0$ and $m_s=115\;\text{MeV}$.
 (We discuss later a possible variation of $m_s$).
 The phenomenological parameter $\al$ is of particular importance in our work, since it represents a reduction rate of the effective interaction with increasing chemical potential.
 However, it cannot yet be fixed independently.
 Obviously, $\al=\infty$ corresponds to a noninteracting system at finite chemical potential, i.e., a simple version of the MIT bag model, but in previous and present work we investigate the full parameter space $0<\al<\infty$.
 With varying value of $\al$, we can investigate the role of the interaction strength and confront it with different mechanism from other phenomenological models.
-For example, comparing with the quasi-particle model, we found that the effects of the interaction on light quarks are not in the form of an effective mass, but a modification of the vector part of the quark propagator \cite{Chen:2011}.
+For example, comparing with the quasi-particle model, we found that the effects of the interaction on light quarks are not in the form of an effective mass, but a modification of the vector part of the quark propagator \cite{Chen2011,Chen12}.